 Now, how can I make this image better?

-Well, if “better” were to imply “more interesting,” changing size and scale can really create some visual drama—and tell a whole different story.
+Well, if “better” was to imply “more interesting,” changing size and scale can really create some visual drama—and tell a whole different story.
 Every property is relative, so when changing the size of one element, this is always in contrast to another element.
 The carrot now feels huge in contrast to the rabbit, making his easy snack into an endless feast.

 Color alone has a powerful ability to tell a story.
 As one of the strongest assets in the designer’s toolbox, it can serve as a base to establish the type of mood and energy conveyed by the visual.
 Starting with our base graphic, changing to a sepia tone instantly alludes to photography from another era.